JacobRex/limitlessrpg/docs/rules/equipment.md

 # Equipment
 Equipment refers to Weapons, Armor, and Shields and Gear that may be held or equipped by your Character.
-LIMITLESS doesn't prevent you from using any piece of equipment, but you will need to meet that Equipment's STR and DEX requirements to use it without Penalty.
-Your Burden is increased for each point in the Requirements you fail to meet for your weapons and armor.
+LIMITLESS doesn't prevent you from using any piece of equipment, but you will need to factor in Might and your Load limit to properly utilize Equipment.

 ## Glossary